Writing ingress providers¶

 When to write one¶

-Write an IngressProvider when you want to replace the entire reverse proxy backend — Caddy with Traefik, Nginx Proxy Manager, HAProxy (as a proxy, not just a rewriter), etc.
+Write an IngressProvider when you want to replace the entire reverse proxy backend — Caddy with Traefik, Nginx Proxy Manager, HAProxy (as a proxy, not just a rewriter), etc. You're rebuilding the front door, not just changing the lock.
+Make sure you actually need a new door before committing to the carpentry.

 Distribution-level vs external¶